Grants for Individuals

-The arts in Mississippi depend heavily upon the state’s individual artists.
 The Mississippi Arts Commission represents the interests of artists in many disciplines.
 The following opportunities are available for individual artists:

 Folk Arts Apprenticeship